slackapi/bolt-js/docs/_future/workflows.md

 module.exports = { SomeWorkflow };
 ```

-Finally, use your function in follow-on steps.
+Finally, use your Function in follow-on steps.
 For example:

 ```javascript
 // Example: taking the string output from a function and passing it to SendMessage